miurahr/aqtinstall/docs/cli.rst

     cannot be interpreted as a version, it will be interpreted as a `SimpleSpec`_, and ``aqt`` will select the highest available version within that `SimpleSpec`_.

-    For example, ``aqt install-qt mac desktop 5.12`` would install the newest version of Qt 5.12 available, and ``aqt install-qt mac desktop "*"`` would install the highest version of Qt available.
+    For example, ``aqt install-src mac 5.12`` would install sources for the newest version of Qt 5.12 available, and ``aqt install-src mac "*"`` would install sources for the highest version of Qt available.

 .. option:: --kde